Copyright © 2023 LOCALIIZ | All rights reserved

 Header image courtesy of Studio Adjective and @melofoodopia (Instagram)

-Originally published by Shirley Ling.
+Originally published on 12 March 2018 by Shirley Ling.
 Last updated by Ching Yuen.

 A coffee (or three) a day keeps us from going insane, and with so many speciality cafés popping up around the city lately, we Hongkongers are seriously spoilt for choice.
 But what do we love more than our heart-pumping espressos and super gimmicky avo-lattes?
 A gorgeous café where we can have our coffee and take a decent selfie or two, that’s what.
 Here’s our pick of the most photogenic cafés in Hong Kong, which are sure to give you an enviable Instagram feed.

 This aesthetically-pleasing café recently opened in To Kwa Wan, with gilded marble patterns as the main theme.
 Some may say it’s “basic,” but who doesn’t enjoy a bit of luxury now and then?
 On the Hill blends in pieces of wooden flooring to incorporate different textures, creating a relaxing space to hide from the summer heat.
 Not only does this café serve great coffee, but they also have cute baked treats.
 From the bar and seating area to the storefront, everywhere you look is an Instagrammable spot, so make sure to come with a friend to help with all of your model pictures!

 On The Hill Coffee Bar, Shop 2, Basement, Po Fai Building, 435–439 Chatham Road North, To Kwa Wan | (+852) 9841 4827